dotCMS/qa/artifacts/Resource endpoints test/Readme.md

 ### *__Running tests__*

-To run this you only need download the postman collection with all the test cases from this url: https://github.com/dotCMS/qa/blob/master/artifacts/Resource%20endpoints%20test/Workflow%20Resource%20Tests.postman_collection.json, this is a json file.
+To run this you only need to download the postman collection with all the test cases from this url: https://github.com/dotCMS/qa/blob/master/artifacts/Resource%20endpoints%20test/Workflow%20Resource%20Tests.postman_collection.json, this is a json file.

 To execute this test use:
 ```
 - newman run ($postmanCollectionPath)
 ```

-**Also you can import that collection to postman and run every one of those test individually.**
+**Also you can import that collection to postman and run each of them individually.**

 Here a doc to see how works every endpoint: https://goo.gl/UFw6qw